 It is directly applicable to students' lives and there are elements of Psychology in any job.
 It gives a good insight into working with people and what drives human behaviour.
 It is fascinating and will even help students to become a better learner.
-As well as giving a grounding in the scientific method, Psychology is unique in that there is also an art to expressing ideas through essay writing as well as maintaining and developing mathematical skills.
+As well as giving a grounding in the scientific method, Psychology is unique in that there is also an art to expressing ideas through essay writing as well as maintaining and developing mathematical and scientific skills.

-In the first year topics include memory, attachment, social influence, psychopathology, bio psychology and research methods.
-In year two, topics are selected from a choice including gender, relationships, eating behaviour, schizophrenia, and forensic psychology.
-Issues and debates in

-Psychology are also examined, with plenty of opportunities for group discussions on interesting topics such as the nature / nurture debate.
+In the first year, topics include memory, attachment, social influence, psychopathology, approaches, bio psychology and research methods.
+In year two, topics are selected from a choice including gender, schizophrenia, and forensic psychology.
+Issues and debates in Psychology such as nature versus nurture are also examined, with plenty of opportunities for group discussions.